datopian/ckan-cloud-docker/DEPLOYING.md

 #### Custom setup dialog box

 You will see custom setup dialog box.
 There is not much to choose from.
-You can accept the default and click next.
+You should accept the defaults and click next.
-If you wish to change the installation directory, you van change it by clicking on the browse button and selecting the new directory and clicking OK.
-Normally I leave it as the default as the whole installation process does not take much space on your hard drive.

 ![](https://i.imgur.com/eJfBrNG.png)